 The pattern for Trinity Mandalas is divided into 3 parts; in part 1 you make the small mandala, in part 2 you grow the small mandala to become the medium mandala, and in part 3 you grow the medium mandala to become the large mandala.

-The free, written patterns are available in English US Terms, English UK Terms, Dutch, and Swedish.
-The free patterns will be available as separate pdf files, and will be released on the following dates:
+The free, written patterns are available in English US Terms, English UK Terms, Dutch, and Swedish as separate pdf files from the following links:

 There will be free video tutorials available to help you every step of the way.
 I will release these videos on my YouTube channel when I release the free patterns.
 The video’s are only available in English US Terms.
 I hope the videos make it possible for everyone to make these mandalas.

 The mandalas are designed to be approximately 10% smaller than the rings they go into.
 This means the small mandala is 14cm before it goes into the 15cm ring, the medium mandala is 27cm before it goes into the 30cm ring, and the large mandala is 45cm before it goes into the 50cm ring.
 The 10% difference is important, because the mandalas need to be stretched out when placed in the ring to ensure that they can support their own weight.
 If they are too large, they will be floppy and droopy when placed in the rings.

 If you find that your mandalas are too big, you are most likely lifting your stitches higher than I am.
 I suggest you look at THIS VIDEO about the golden loop.
 If you are a so-called lifter, your stitches will be higher than average, and going down a hook size will not make any difference.
 I suggest that you try to pull your yarn back to make your stitches shorter.